jfpatrick/pyqt-tutorial/docs/source/fast/4-project-structure.rst

 <project_name>/
 ===============
 This is where your project's code lives.
-All the files included in this folder will be packaged and distributed with your code.
-When importing from the various scripts, this folder's name is the root of all the imports.
+All the Python files included in this folder will be packaged and distributed with your code.
+When importing from a Python script, this folder's name is the root of all the imports.

 .. note:: While top-level project names are recommended to use dashes as separators, modules must use underscores to
     comply with Python syntax.
 Therefore, if your project was called ``my-test-project``, this folder will be called